Magda Szubanski: Controversies

 In the 1990s Szubanski did blackface for a television show which aired on the Seven Network.
+She has since acknowledged this was a mistake.
+“We didn’t know, and that doesn’t mean you’re off the hook”.

 In 2019, Szubanski was involved in a campaign targeting Christian preacher and rugby league football player Israel Folau after he called on homosexuals to "repent of their sins and turn to God".
 Szubanski prominently launched an appeal to fund opposition to Folau.
 After Szubanski was criticised, Folau called for an end to online attacks on Szubanski.

 In 2020, the Commissioner for eSafety, Julie Inman Grant, told Senate Estimates that Szubanski had been the target of "Volumetric...co-ordinated right-wing extremist attacks" after she appeared in a COVID safety ad.

 In April 2021 Szubanski faced criticism and calls for her to hand back the award which had appointed her officer in the Order of Australia (AO) after she criticised the appearance of Jenny Morrison, wife of the then Australian Prime Minister, Scott Morrison.
 Commenting on the Morrisons in a photograph of the Prime Minister signing a condolence book after the death of Prince Philip, Szubanski compared the Prime Minister's wife's appearance to a character in a fictional religious extremist society of sex slaves from the series The Handmaid's Tale.